dotnet/docs-maui/docs/user-interface/images/app-icons.md

 ```

 > [!IMPORTANT]
-> You can specify the icon in Visual Studio by using the **Solution Explorer** pane.
-First, select the file, then in the **Properties** pane, set the **Build Action** to **MauiIcon**.
-Be careful though, your this adds an additional icon to your project file without removing the previous icon.
-Only the first `<MauiIcon>` item defined by the project file is respected.
-It's generally easier to manually specify the icon in the project file, or by simply replacing the _appicon.svg_ file that is created by the project template.
+> Only the first `<MauiIcon>` item defined in the project file is processed by .NET MAUI.
+If you want to use a different file as the icon, first delete the existing icon from your project, and then add the new icon.
+Next, in the **Solution Explorer** pane, select the file, and then in the **Properties** pane, set the **Build Action** to **MauiIcon**.
+Instead of adding a new icon file to the project, consider replacing the existing icon file instead.

-After changing the icon, by either changing the content of the image resources or by specifying a new image resource file, you may need to clean the project in Visual Studio.
+After changing the icon file, you may need to clean the project in Visual Studio.
 To clean the project, right-click on the project file in the **Solution Explorer** pane, and select **Clean**.
 You also may need to uninstall the app from the target platform you're testing with.

 > [!CAUTION]
 > If you don't clean the project and uninstall the app from the target platform, you may not see your new icon.